Navel-IT/navel-collector-manager/README.md

 **Notes**:

 - They must always contain a subroutine named `collect`.
-- The subroutine named `__collect` is reserved and therefore should never be used in a collector.
+- The data returned by `collect` aren't used.
+- There is two methods (based on `AnyEvent::Fork::RPC::event`) to interact with the master process:
+ - `Navel::Scheduler::Core::Fork::Worker::event($status, $data)` which send an event to the publishers.
+ - `Navel::Scheduler::Core::Fork::Worker::log($severity, $message)` which send a message to the logger.
+- There are differences between a synchronous and an asynchronous collector.
+The documentation can be found [here](https://metacpan.org/pod/AnyEvent::Fork::RPC).
 - `STDIN`, `STDOUT` and `STDERR` are redirected to `/dev/null`.
+ - They could be reopened.
+Unfortunately, the output won't be catch by the logger.
 - The error messages (syntax error, `die`, ...) aren't accurate.
 Don't test your collectors with navel-scheduler.

-A collector of type *package*:
+A synchronous (`sync` set to `0` or `false`) collector of type *package*:

 ```perl
 package Navel::Collectors::JIRA::Issue;